Skip to main content

 The FOI act makes provisions for authorities to ascertain if and when they can charge for supplying information in relation to a FOI request.
 These provisions are known as the Freedom of Information and Data Protection (appropriate limit and fees) Regulations 2004.

 The trust will not normally be able to charge a fee except where the cost of meeting a request exceeds £450.
-If the cost of locating, retrieving or collating the information exceeds £450 the trust has discretion as to whether or not they respond to the request.
+If the cost of locating, retrieving or collating the information exceeds £450 the trust has discretion whether they respond to the request.
 If they respond, they can pass on the costs to the applicant, but the applicant should be notified beforehand.
 If the cost of responding to the request does not exceed £450, the trust will be entitled to charge a reasonable sum to cover costs, such as photocopying and postage costs.

 A request for fees should be made within the 20 working days.
 Fees should be paid within three months of the date the fee was asked for otherwise there is no need to respond to the request.
 Further guidance will follow shortly.